What is the Illawarra High School Support Program?

 The Illawarra High School Support Program is a Special Work of the St Vincent de Paul Society that currently operates in Warilla, Kanahooka and Oak Flats High Schools.

-Activities include: breakfast club, mentoring, self-esteem building activities, restoration and vintage car programs, nursing home visitation and fundraising activities.
+Activities include: mentoring, self-esteem building activities, restoration and vintage car programs, nursing home visitation and fundraising activities.

 The program provides